BOTE Rover Aero Inflatable Micro Skiff

 The board weighs about 63 lb, and the loaded travel bag hits roughly 85 lb, so this is the hardest board here to carry.
 The most stable and fishing-ready platform here, but it is heavy, expensive, and closer to a small boat than a paddle board.
 It scores 86 out of 100.

-Standing to cast on this feels like standing on a dock, dead steady even when I lean over the rail.
+Standing to cast on this feels like standing on a dock, dead steady even when we lean over the rail.
 The catch is the weight, getting it from the truck to the water alone is a workout.

 Read our full BOTE Rover Aero Inflatable Micro Skiff review →